pharmaR/riskassessment/CONTRIBUTING.md

 - `mm_report.R` [TODO Repeats the code of `maintenance_metrics.R`]

-- `testing_metrics.R` Uses the fields within the table `TestMetrics` to create a `amAngularGauge`.
-Also includes a comment section which will be added to the `TestMetrics` table.
+- `testing_metrics.R` uses the fields within the table `TestMetrics` to create a `amAngularGauge`.
+Also, it includes a comment section which will be added to the `TestMetrics` table.

 - `tm_report.R` [TODO Repeats the code of `testing_metrics.R`]